 Yes, students will be required to attend an April training session and meet with a member of the Center for Career Development staff to prepare for their externship.
 During their externship, students will be post blog entries about their experience and complete a creative assignment.
 After their externship, students will fill out a post-externship evaluation form and attend a wrap-up session on-campus in September

 Interested in welcoming a student into your workplace for a summer externship?
 Want to connect with talented students and hear about their experiences at Gettysburg?
 Have a short-term project which can be completed by a student this summer?
+Review our FAQ's for Hosts (pdf).
 Volunteer to host an externship by contacting Tiffany Kurzawa, email@example.com, Assistant Director of the Center for Career Development.